adithprajwalk/logitrack/README.md

 python -m venv venv
 venv\Scripts\activate
 Install dependencies:
-(You will need to create a requirements.txt file first if you haven't already.
-You can do this by running pip freeze > requirements.txt in your activated environment after installing streamlit, pandas, etc.)
+(Note: You will need to create a requirements.txt file first if you haven't already.
+You can do this by running pip freeze > requirements.txt in your activated environment.)

 Bash